zdravkov/kendo-docs/api/framework/schedulerdatasource.md

 Inherits from [kendo.data.DataSource](/api/framework/datasource).
 The SchedulerDataSource contains instances of the [kendo.data.SchedulerEvent](/api/framework/schedulerevent) class.

+> Warning!
+The Kendo UI Scheduler is currently released as a beta.
+The final API and behavior of the widget may change.

 ## Configuration

 See the [DataSource configuration](/api/framework/datasource#configuration) for all inherited configuration options.